-1. Identifiable Center and Edge.
+Identifiable Center and Edge.

+One should be able to tell when one has arrived and when one has reached the center.
 A proper center has places where the public feels welcome and encouraged to congregate.
 Typically, at lest one outdoor public environment exists at the center that spatially acts as the well-defined outdoor room in the center.